Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates an API specification in Postman's Spec Hub, explicitly listing supported formats and noting single or multi-file capability.
-This distinguishes it from sibling tools like createCollection or createSpecFile.
+The description clearly states it creates an API specification in Postman's Spec Hub, distinguishing it from sibling tools like createSpecFile (which creates individual files) and updateSpecProperties (which updates existing specs).
+It mentions single or multi-file options, making the purpose specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.